 There are, however, some important questions that should always be top of mind: Who’s receiving your emails, how are you collecting their contact information, and where are you collecting it?

 If you’re relying on in-person interactions or cold emails from curious visitors, you may be missing out on opportunities to reach even more people.

-Online forms allow you to create brief yet effective data-collection tools that gather contact information from people who want to know more about what you offer.
+Online forms can help you to engage customers after the checkout as they allow you to create brief yet effective data-collection tools.
+It can also gather contact information from people who want to know more about what you offer.
 That means you don’t have to deal with printing paper forms, searching for pens at the moment, entering data manually, and resolving errors that can pop up at any time.

 Many online form builders, including JotForm, allow you to embed opt-in forms on your website and share any collected data with other productivity or email marketing automation platforms.
 This unintrusive process provides a discreet way to collect the information you need, obtain explicit permission to send visitors future emails, and convert curious or casual visitors into loyal customers.

 There is, however, an important caveat: People don’t like to deal with spam and may unsubscribe from your email list if you share information that isn’t important to them.

 Below is a sample Opt-In Form template that you can start using from the JotForm gallery here:

 Opt-in forms are generally simple but should clearly explain how a visitor’s email address, physical address, or other contact information will be used.
 You can do this by including: